The Difference Between Active and Passive Fire Protection

 What Is Active Fire Protection?

 Active fire protection is all about systems that do something when there’s a fire.
 They’re built to detect fires, alert people, and either control or put out the fire.
 Usually, these need movement, power, or someone to step in.
+Active fire protection measures are the various methods used to detect and suppress fires, either automatically or manually, to enhance safety and control fire incidents.

 Examples of active fire protection include: